STO Stucco Color Charts: Understanding LRV and Heat

 2. Technical Constraint: LRV (Light Reflectance Value)

 When browsing STO charts, you will see a number next to each color called LRV.
-This is not just data; it is a warning.
+This is not just aesthetic data; it is a critical structural warning.

 LRV measures the percentage of light a color reflects.

-Low LRV (0): Pure Black.
-Absorbs heat.
+- Low LRV (0): Pure Black.
+Absorbs maximum heat.
 Dangerous.

-If you choose a color with an LRV below 20 in Southern California, the wall surface can reach temperatures of 160°F+.
-This causes thermal expansion, leading to cracking in the base coat.
-STO recommends specific "X-Black" heat-reflective technology for dark colors.
+If you choose a dark color with an LRV below 20 in Southern California, the wall surface can reach temperatures exceeding 160°F in direct sunlight.
+This causes severe thermal expansion, leading to cracking in the underlying stucco base coat or warping of EIFS foam.
+STO requires specific "X-Black" heat-reflective technology for dark colors.

 STO offers excellent digital tools, including downloadable palettes for CAD and Photoshop.
-While great for architects, do not use your screen to pick the final color.
+While great for architects creating renderings, do not use your computer screen to pick the final color.

-Stucco is textured; screens are flat.
-The shadow cast by the texture makes the color appear darker on the wall than on a monitor.
-We strongly recommend ordering a "Wet Sample" bucket or a physical chip card from a local distributor before approving the color.
+Stucco is textured; computer screens are flat.
+The thousands of tiny shadows cast by the physical texture makes the color appear significantly darker on the wall than on a backlit monitor.
+We strongly recommend ordering a "Wet Sample" bucket or a physical chip card from a local distributor and applying it to a test wall before approving the color.

 Frequently Asked Questions About Stucco